crd150/crd150.github.io/tips.md

 * **Incorrect data type.** Some functions require a certain data type (or class) as an input.
 For example, `seq("d", "e")` will spit out the error `Error in seq.default("d", "e") : 'from' must be a finite number` because `seq()` only takes in numeric data.

+* **Problems with a installing a package.** Sometimes you will get an error installing a package.
+It might be a server issue so run `install.packages()` again.
+You might get an error stating that another package is not installed.
+If the package you are trying to install is dependent on another package also being installed, usually the dependent packages will also be installed automatically.
+However, you might try installing the dependent packages separately first.

-* **Problems with Package LoadingProblems with Package Loading.** Sometimes, for inexplicable reasons, a package will uninstall spontaneously.
+* **Problems with a package loading.** Sometimes, for inexplicable reasons, a package will uninstall spontaneously.
 Perhaps it’s because the package needs to be updated (newer versions have come out).
 Perhaps the R goblin stole it.
 Try loading the package with `library()` again.
-If the error message states that the package doesn’t exist again, manually install the package with `install.packages()`.
+If the error message states that the package doesn’t exist, manually install the package with `install.packages()`.

 * **Reading in data**.
 You might get "cannot open" errors when trying to bring in data into R. Make sure you are pointing R to the right folder (check using `getwd()` and set the appropriate folder using `setwd()`).
 Make sure the file you are trying to bring in actually exists in that folder.
 Make sure you have the correct file name *and* extension.